akshay2bhardwaj/testgit/README.md

 git init
 ```

-## If new files created, to move Untracked files in Staged + Unmodified  file
+## If new files created, to move Untracked files in Staged file
 ```
 git status
 ```